 The RightMed® comprehensive test, co-developed with Mayo Clinic, is a medication response test that analyzes your DNA to help predict how you may respond to hundreds of medications.

 Your doctor can use your RightMed test results to help identify which medications may — or may not — work best for you.
 This may lead to more effective prescriptions, fewer side effects, and less trial and error to find the right medication.

 Fill out THIS FORM to buy your test.
-A physician from an independent network will review your information and order the test for you (U.S. only; eligibility restrictions may apply).Learn more
+A physician from an independent network will review your information and, if appropriate, order the test for you (U.S. only).Learn more

 Your genetic makeup can have a major influence on how you process medications.
 In fact, genetic factors can account for up to 95% of how you respond to medications.1

 Depending on your genes, your body may break down a drug too slowly or too quickly, which may result in potential side effects, or no effect at all.